How to be a better leader: 4 practical ideas!

 Let’s try an example:

 It’s not just about finding out what the problem is.
 It’s also about how we got here.
+Let’s learn and understand more!
 How can we avoid similar things happening again?

 ”If you see something, bring it up”, is how the Factory Manager at BASF puts it.

 He simply asks his factory workers: ”how do you see improvement possible?”
 “When our employee mood is good, the productivity is better“, he states.
-And what good leader doesn’t want more productivity and profits?
+And what good leaders don’t want more productivity and profits for their business?

 Stuff to reflect on: